mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Martin J Dougherty has been at times an engineer, a teacher, a de- fence analyst and a self–defence instructor.
-These days he makes his living as a freelance writer for the games industry and in some- thing calling itself the ‘real world’.
+These days he makes his living as a freelance writer for the games industry and in some- thing calling itself the 'real world'.

-Martins’ books include volumes on weaponry, space exploration, self–defence and military history.
+Martins' books include volumes on weaponry, space exploration, self–defence and military history.
 He has written numerous Traveller supplements for various publishers as well as other game materials for Mongoose.